This course is of significant benefit to non-native teachers who:

 • Sharing of experience and knowledge with professionals from a range of European countries

 • Increased knowledge of Irish history and culture

 • Knowledge of Erasmus+ potential for professional development

 This course on using Technology in the Classroom is a one-week course consisting of 20 morning contact hours as well as 1 afternoon workshop and an afternoon cultural programme directly linked to the morning sessions.

 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
 Regular follow-up contact is made with the participants after completion of the course.
 Twin English Centre Dublin trainers are available for follow-up advice and support at all times.

 To Apply for a Technology in the Classroom Course

 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.

-Alpha College is an approved training centre for the ACELS/QQI Certificate in English Language Teaching (CELT) and has a staff of highly qualified, experienced and motivated teacher trainers who train prospective ELT teachers year-round.
+Twin English Centre Dublin has a staff of highly qualified, experienced and motivated teacher trainers.
 They are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
-In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 17 years.
+In addition Twin Dublin has been providing in-service training courses for teachers from overseas for the last 18 years.

 Programme including materials; excursions and activities as outlined in the programme